RedHatRanger/Certification_Tracker/README.md

 The application will automatically open in your default web browser (usually at http://localhost:8501).

-📖 Usage Guide
+## 📖 Usage Guide
-Data Management Philosophy
+### Data Management Philosophy
 Since standard interactive table sorting can be unstable across different versions of Streamlit, this application uses a robust form-based entry and selector-based sorting model for maximum reliability:

-Adding Data: Use the form on the left.
+- Adding Data: Use the form on the left.

-Sorting Data: Use the "Sort Table By:" selector above the table.
+- Sorting Data: Use the "Sort Table By:" selector above the table.

-Editing/Deleting Data: For maintenance, you must manually edit the certifications.json file and then refresh the app.
+- Editing/Deleting Data: For maintenance, you must manually edit the certifications.json file and then refresh the app.

-Sorting the Main Table
+#### Sorting the Main Table
-The main table's display order is determined by your selection in the dropdown:
+- The main table's display order is determined by your selection in the dropdown:

-Use the "Sort Table By:" dropdown to choose the column (e.g., Expiration Date, Fee, Name).
+- Use the "Sort Table By:" dropdown to choose the column (e.g., Expiration Date, Fee, Name).

-Use the "Sort Ascending" checkbox to toggle the direction of the sort.
+- Use the "Sort Ascending" checkbox to toggle the direction of the sort.

-The entire table will reorder based on your selection.
+- The entire table will reorder based on your selection.

+ENJOY!